-Cyberlibertarianism, rooted in Barlow’s 1996 Declaration and the 1994 Magna Carta for the Knowledge Age, promised communitarian utopia via radical individualism and deregulation but delivered concentrated corporate power.
+Cyberlibertarianism, traced from Barlow’s 1996 Declaration and the 1994 Magna Carta for the Knowledge Age, promised communitarian utopia via radical individualism and deregulation but delivered concentrated corporate power.

 Key Takeaways